Tools & calculators

 In fact, there are so many travel, entertainment, service and merchandise options to choose from, you’re going to feel like a kid in a lolly shop.
 If it all gets too much, you can just set up auto redemption (for movie tickets, say, or gift cards or an account credit) and ANZ will simply send you your chosen reward every time you accumulate enough points.

-Overseas travel insurance cover is activated when you use your card for at least $250 of each trip’s prepaid costs.
+Overseas travel insurance cover is activated when you use your card for at least $250 of each person’s prepaid costs for the trip (e.g. airfares).
 The remaining policies require you to have paid the total amount (for a transport fare, car hire or item purchased) with your card.

 There are some extras that come your way just for being an ANZ or Visa customer, whether or not you choose to use them.
 ANZ, for example, offers you a personal concierge for travel and entertainment advice and bookings, and emergency credit card replacement anywhere in the world.